ACM

 FantasíaLa Vega

-The diablos cojuelos — the 'limping devils' — are the most elaborate and fearsome characters of Dominican carnival.
-According to legend, a demon was banished to Earth for his clownish pranks in Hell, and was injured in the fall.
-These multi-horned, sharp-toothed devil figures embody that legend.
+The diablos cojuelos — the 'limping devils' — are the most elaborate and fearsome characters of Dominican carnival, tracing their origins to the 1500s during the early days of carnival in La Vega.
+According to legend, a demon was banished to Earth for his clownish pranks in Hell and was injured in the fall.
+Easily recognized by its protruding teeth, exaggerated facial features, and flamboyant attire, this iconic figure embodies that legend.

 The costumes are professionally made using real teeth, horns, and cowhides.
+A flowing cloak, a shimmering shirt, and trousers adorned with jingling bells serve as a playful satire of Spanish medieval knights.
 Each mask is a masterpiece of folk artistry, with multiple curved horns extending outward and intricate painted details.
 Unlike the graceful lechones, the diablos cojuelos jump and leap through the streets.

 Legend says a demon was banished to Earth for his pranks and injured in the fall — hence 'limping devils.'